pygame-community/pygame-ce/docs/reST/ref/sdl2_video.rst

                            (X11 only).

-   .. attribute:: grab
+   .. attribute:: grab_mouse

-      | :sl:`Get or set the window's input grab state`
+      | :sl:`Get or set the window's mouse grab state`
-      | :sg:`grab -> bool`
+      | :sg:`grab_mouse -> bool`

-      Gets or sets the window's input grab state.
+      Get or set the window's mouse grab state.
-      When input is grabbed, the mouse is confined to the window.
+      When grabbed, the mouse is confined to the window.

       If the caller enables a grab while another window is currently grabbed, the other window loses its grab in favor of the caller's window.

+   .. attribute:: grab_keyboard

+      | :sl:`Get or set the window's keyboard grab state`
+      | :sg:`grab_keyboard -> bool`

+      Keyboard grab enables capture of system keyboard shortcuts like Alt+Tab or the Meta/Super key.
+Note that not all system keyboard shortcuts can be captured by applications (one example is Ctrl+Alt+Del on Windows).

    .. attribute:: relative_mouse